coderamen666/srd-v3.5-md/spells/magic-overview.md

 kind rather than individual creatures you select.
 The area might be a spherical burst , a cone-shaped burst, or some other shape.

-Many spells affect "living creatures," which means all creatures other than constructs and undead.
-Creatures in the spell's area that are not of the appropriate type do not count against the creatures affected.
+Many spells affect “living creatures,” which means all creatures other than constructs and undead.
+Creatures in the spell’s area that are not of the appropriate type do not count against the creatures affected.

 *Objects:* A spell with this kind of area affects objects within an area